Huotes/CommitMaker/README.md

 When Chuck Norris is in a crowded area, he doesn't walk around people.
 He walks through them.

 Computers are like air conditioners: they stop working when you open Windows.

+Chuck Norris is his own line at the DMV.